 A contextual menu with multiple options and badges appear right below the top toolbar.
 Menu entries are discussed below.

 In the Home page it is possible to view general interface information, such as Id (a unique integer identifier ntopng assigns to each monitored interface), family (e.g., pcap), and the overall traffic counters in bytes.
-It is possible to customise the interface name just by writing a custom name into the Name textbook and clicking on “Save Name”.
+It is possible to customize the interface name just by writing a custom name into the Name textbook and clicking on “Save Name”.
 Interface monitoring can be temporarily paused from the ‘State’ toggle buttons.

 Packets page shows a pie chart of packets size distribution.

-Protocols page provides three pie charts and a specific table with nDPI-detected protocols for the selected interface.
+Applications page provides three pie charts and a specific table with nDPI-detected protocols for the selected interface.

-In the two top pie charts ntopng shows the application distribution and its categorisation.
+In the two top pie charts ntopng shows the application distribution and its categorization.
 The bottom pie chart shows nDPI-detected applications for currently active flows.
 All labels are clickable and point to detailed statistics pages.
 Belo pie charts there is a list of protocols detected with the corresponding total traffic, both in absolute terms and as a percentage of the total traffic.
 By selecting any Application Protocol, it is possible to display a statistics page with temporal charts for that protocol.
 Similarly, by clicking on the magnifying lens icon, it is possible to display all active flows for that protocol.

 ICMP page shows overall interface ICMP statistics.